p208p2002/blog/README.md

 # Just Blog
-Just Blog is a minimize blog system build on Gist
+Just Blog is a minimize blog system build on Gist.

+Focusing on writing post, that's all.